websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/designing-and-managing-workflows/managing-workflows.md

 # Managing Workflows

-The _Workflow_ application allows users to manage their workflow processes; they can upload a new workflow definition, and make changes to the definitions.
-Lastly, they can delete workflows.
+With the workflow framework, Users manage asset publication in custom-built workflow processes.
+Users with permission to access workflow process definitions in the Control Panel can upload new workflow definitions, edit existing definitions, and delete definitions for processes no longer in use.

 ## Workflow Definition Publication Permissions